oneforawe/react-next-ts/doc/Creation.md

 Automatic code-linting is implemented so fixes are applied automatically each time a file is saved.

-Some linting was already partly integrated from the project initialization (`eslint` and `eslint-config-next`) and with VSCode extensions installed.
+Some linting was already partly integrated from the create-next-app project initialization (`eslint` and `eslint-config-next`) and with VSCode extensions installed.
 Some other linting must be partly integrated with packages added to the project:

 * `pnpm add --save-dev @stylistic/eslint-plugin`
 * `pnpm add --save-dev stylelint`